 Delegate, Virginia Constitutional Convention, 1829-1830

 War of 1812

-Elected on October 4, 1822, Thomas R. Morris, The Virginia Supreme Court: An Institutional Analysis (Charlottesville, University Press of Virginia, 1975), 173; qualified October 11, 1822, 22 Va., xii; re-elected by the General Assembly, 1830-1831, 30 Va., vii; date of birth, Greenwood Nomination Form, National Register of Historic Places Inventory, retrieved on January 14, 2014; military service, David Loyd Pulliam, The Constitutional Conventions of Virginia from the Foundation of the Commonwealth to the Present Time (Richmond, Va.: John T. West, 1902), 77; date and location of death, Virginia Herald, February 12, 1834, p.
+Elected on October 4, 1822, Thomas R. Morris, The Virginia Supreme Court: An Institutional Analysis (Charlottesville, University Press of Virginia, 1975), 173; qualified October 11, 1822, 22 Va., xii; re-elected by the General Assembly, 1830-1831, 30 Va., vii; date of birth, Greenwood Nomination Form, National Register of Historic Places Inventory; military service, David Loyd Pulliam, The Constitutional Conventions of Virginia from the Foundation of the Commonwealth to the Present Time (Richmond, Va.: John T. West, 1902), 77; date and location of death, Virginia Herald, February 12, 1834, p.
 3, column 5; other judicial service and service in the legislature, Cynthia Miller Leonard, The General Assembly of Virginia, July 30, 1619-January 11, 1978 (Richmond: Virginia State Library, 1978), 284, 288, 292, 296, 354; portrait, Library of Virginia catalog.
 The Richmond City Superior Court of Chancery was one of three Superior Courts of Chancery created in 1802 and included Culpeper County in its jurisdiction; see Thomas Jefferson Headlee, Jr., “The Virginia State Court System, 1776-,” (Richmond: Virginia State Library, 1969), 13; date of portrait, Proceedings of the Fiftieth Annual Meeting of the Virginia State Bar Association, August 1939 (Richmond: Richmond Press, Inc., Printers, 1939), 102.